Ember Sword: Early access release and cancellation

 In April 2022, virtual land owners and VIP badge holders were given access to a pre-alpha technical test of the game.
 A year later, an alpha test was held, focused on a new area and demonstrating rudimentary core mechanics.
 A subsequent vertical slice alpha demo was released in October 23, allowing players to participate in raids.
 The game's closed beta, dubbed the "Prologue", began on July 12, 2024.
 The game began early access testing on December 2, 2024.
 In a December 18 review for MMORPG.com, Steven Wilber negatively compared the early access version to previous beta and preview versions, saying "even at this early stage, it was clear that Ember Sword still has a long way to go in nearly every facet of its gameplay."

-Although Ember Sword had raised over $200 million, on May 21, 2025, Bright Star Studios announced that development and server support for Ember Sword would end due to insufficient funding.
+On May 21, 2025, Bright Star Studios announced that despite having raised over around $11 million from land sales and $8 million in funding rounds, development and server support for Ember Sword would end due to insufficient funding.